Exploring Baltimore’s Lexington Market: A Culinary Landmark

 Fried Chicken: A Home Run for Your Tastebuds

 Now, you can’t talk about Baltimore’s local treats without hat-tipping the legendary fried chicken at the market.
-It’s as synonymous with the city as the Baltimore jersey Orioles are with baseball.
+It’s as synonymous with the city as the Baltimore jersey Orioles Are with baseball.
 Picture this: You’re sporting your favorite team jersey, sinking your teeth into the crispiest, juiciest chicken in town, and feeling like a champ.
 That’s the Lexington Market experience!
 A grand slam of flavors that’ll have you cheering for more.

 Berger Cookies: A Sweet Bite of Baltimore